Updated April 26, 2025

 Step 3: Implement Two-Factor Authentication

-There are various methods of implementing two-factor authentication, such as SMS-based codes, email verification, or using authenticator apps like Google Authenticator or Authy.
+There are various methods of implementing two-factor authentication, such as SMS-based codes, email verification, or authenticator apps like Google Authenticator or Authy.
 Choose a method that suits your needs and provides additional security for your IoT devices.

 Step 4: Secure Your Network

-Furthermore, consider implementing network segmentation and firewall rules to restrict communication between IoT devices and other devices on your network.
+Consider implementing network segmentation and firewall rules to restrict communication between IoT devices and other devices on your network.
 This way, even if one IoT device is compromised, the attacker’s ability to move laterally within your network is limited.

 Step 5: Limit IoT Device Access